 3.E.2.
-Public Open Space Recommendations
+Parks and Public Open Space Recommendations

 - Establish a network of public open spaces that provide a variety of social gathering spaces, recreational amenities, and environmental stewardship.
-Montgomery Parks will make recommendations on the ownership of new public open spaces at the time of development application. - 2.
-Require a minimum of 10% contiguous public open spaces for the establishment of anchor destinations within Activity Centers during redevelopment. - 3.
-Establish trail or bicycle connections to parks and open spaces from adjacent neighborhoods.
-A connection that should be considered by Montgomery Parks is access from the Rolling Acres neighborhood into Paint Branch Stream Valley Park and to Martin Luther King, Jr. Recreational Park.
+Montgomery Parks will make recommendations on the ownership of new public open spaces at the time of development application. - Require a minimum of 10% contiguous public open spaces for the establishment of anchor destinations within Activity Centers during redevelopment. - Establish trail or bicycle connections to parks and open spaces from adjacent neighborhoods.
+A connection that should be considered by Montgomery Parks is access from the Rolling Acres neighborhood into Paint Branch Stream Valley Park and to Martin Luther King, Jr. Recreational Park. - 4.
 Establish a bi-county approach to the planning, improvement, operations, and maintenance of Fairland Recreational Park (operated by Montgomery Parks) and Fairland Regional Park (operated by Prince George's Department of Parks and Recreation).
+Existing natural resources should be, while additional activities and amenities that serve the diverse community should be considered. - Undertake a park study, in partnership with the Prince George's County Department of Parks and Recreation, to formulate recommendations for enhancing Fairland Recreational Park and Fairland Regional Park as a major regional destination.
+The park study should consider the following:

-- Existing natural resources should be, while additional activities and amenities that serve the diverse community should be considered. - 4.
-Undertake a park study, in partnership with the Prince George's County Department of Parks and Recreation, to formulate recommendations for enhancing Fairland Recreational Park and Fairland Regional Park as a major regional destination.
-The park study should consider the following: - a.
-Adding more activities and amenities for families and children. - b.
-Establishing better access points into the park from surrounding neighborhoods. - c.
-Explore the potential for a new outdoor public pool or water feature as a park amenity. - d.
-Expanding and formalizing the existing park access trail from the Bentley Park community on Camley Way. - e.
-Creating a more direct paved pathway and pedestrian bridge between Montgomery County and Prince George's County that traverses the southern portion of the park. - 5.
-Add and enhance amenities in all existing and new parks and open spaces to serve diverse populations and interests by offering a range of recreational opportunities, social gathering spaces, and nature enjoyment, such as designing gathering spaces that accommodate various sports, holiday observations, and cultural or ethnic festivities.
+- a.
+Adding more activities and amenities for families and children. - Establishing better access points into the park from surrounding neighborhoods. - c.
+Expanding and formalizing the existing park access trail from the Bentley Park community on Camley Way. - d.
+Creating a more direct paved pathway and pedestrian bridge between Montgomery County and Prince George's County that traverses the southern portion of the park. - 6.
+Add and enhance amenities in all existing and new parks and open spaces to serve diverse populations and interests by offering a range of recreational opportunities, social gathering spaces, and nature enjoyment, such as designing gathering spaces that accommodate various sports, holiday observations, and cultural or ethnic festivities. - Montgomery Parks, MCDEP, and other food system centric local government agencies and organizations should work to enhance Edgewood Neighborhood Park as a resource for local food production and education in the community.
+Recommended park improvements include: - a.
+Conformance to ADA guidelines. - A community garden space with a preference for users within walking or rolling distance (within a 2- to 5-mile radius of the park).